 Planned Provision and Allocation of Spending on Pupil Premium Students

-The school has approximately 29.5% of the student body eligible for Pupil Premium funding.
-(18.9% fall within the category of white British disadvantaged.)
+The school has approximately 30.37% of the student body eligible for Pupil Premium funding.
 This is above the national average of 28% (IDSR 2017).
 When other deprivation factors are also considered deprivation is more widespread within our school population.
-The focus of use of the Pupil Premium grant is therefore with an emphasis on raising outcomes for all students with some bespoke provisions available for or targeted towards those eligible for the grant.
+The focus of use of the Pupil Premium grant is therefore with an emphasis on raising outcomes for all students with some bespoke provisions available for, or targeted towards those eligible for the grant.

 Methodology for provision using the Pupil Premium utilises guidance from Ofsted alongside tried and proven interventions cited by EEF.
-This is further enhanced by our participation from summer term 2019, with Hillingdon’s project; ‘Improving the Achievement of White Disadvantaged Pupils.’
-This involves the use of high quality teaching at the center with a range of provision, types of activities and resources selected to ensure the best possible support for our Pupil Premium pupils.
-These interventions and the amount of funding allocated have been cited on our; ‘Action Plan to Support Disadvantaged Student 2019-20’
+This involves the use of high quality teaching at the centre with a range of provision, types of activities and resources selected to ensure the best possible support for our Pupil Premium pupils.